bks07/tiny-jira-exporter/README.md

         - Closed
 ```

-## Misc
+### Misc
 You should leave it as it is.
 However, all of the values are optional here.
 You can change it or comment them out if you like.

-# Support
+## Support
 This script is maintained by [Boris Karl Schlein](https://github.com/bks07).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/boriskarlschlein/) and [Medium](https://medium.com/@boris-karl-schlein).

-You may also be interested in the following articles that make use of this script:
+You may also be interested in the following articles that demonstrate how to make use of the script:
 * [Easy Risk Management with Jira, Confluence, and Excel](https://medium.com/agileinsider/easy-risk-management-with-jira-confluence-and-excel-c7b2dd13f848)
 * [Whisky, Kanban, and Jira — A Perfect Match](https://medium.com/agileinsider/whisky-kanban-and-jira-a-perfect-match-002f9f5eabfc)